Israel 2011: An 'Impossible' Peace by Jack Kinsella-Omega letter

 And because Hamas would win, nobody is pressuring Abbas and Company to hold elections.

-So, with no legal standing of its own, the PA is asking for a resolution declaring a Jewish presence in parts of Judea, Samaria or Jerusalem illegal
+So, with no legal standing of its own, the PA is asking for a resolution declaring a Jewish presence in parts of Judea, Samaria or Jerusalem illegal?

 Leaving aside the lack of standing on the part of Abbas, where is the standing of the UN?
 Israel is a member-state of the United Nations?